Julia Morris: Television

 Morris was the winning contestant on the 2011 series of The Celebrity Apprentice Australia, beating teammate Jason Coleman, model Jesinta Campbell and AFL footballer Shane Crawford.

 In 2012, Morris has starred as Gemma Crabb in the Nine Network's Melbourne-made drama series House Husbands.
 The show commenced a second season on 8 April 2013.

 In April 2013, Morris was announced as the new host of television talent show Australia's Got Talent, which has switched from the Seven Network to the Nine Network.

 On 1 February 2015, Morris began co-hosting the Australian version of I'm a Celebrity...Get Me Out of Here! with Chris Brown on Network 10.

 In 2018, Morris hosted an updated version of dating show Blind Date on Network 10.

 On 24 February 2019, she also began co-hosting Chris & Julia's Sunday Night Takeaway with Chris Brown on Network 10.

 At the 61st TV Week Logie Awards in 2019, Morris was nominated for the Gold Logie for the two aforementioned shows as well as I'm A Celebrity...Get Me Out Of Here!.
 She was again nominated for the Gold Logie in 2022 and then again in 2023.
 She has been nominated for a Gold Logie in 2025.

 In 2020, Morris appeared as "Kitten" on the second season of The Masked Singer Australia and was eliminated in the semi-final, placing 5th overall.

 In early 2023, Morris appeared as a celebrity contestant on the Australian adaption of the British comedy panel game show Taskmaster, titled Taskmaster Australia.
 She competed alongside fellow entertainers Jimmy Rees, Danielle Walker, Luke McGregor and Nina Oyama.

 In July 2023, Morris began narrating a brand new show on Network 10 called Dogs Behaving (Very) Badly Australia.

+On 22 May 2026, Network 10 announced that I'm a Celebrity...Get Me Out of Here! would not be returning in 2027 after 12 series.

 Live performance

 Morris tours international comedy festivals, appearing at the Edinburgh Festival Fringe, South Africa's Vodacom Funny Festival, Montreal's Just For Laughs and the Melbourne International Comedy Festival.
 She won a Herald Angel Award at the 2001 Edinburgh Festival Fringe and Time Out magazine's Comedy Performer of the Year Award in 2004.
 She is a former manager of Sydney's Comedy Store venue.

-In 1999 Morris toured in the critically acclaimed Australian production of the Off-Broadway musical I Love You, You're Perfect, Now Change.
+In 1999, Morris toured in the critically acclaimed Australian production of the Off-Broadway musical I Love You, You're Perfect, Now Change.